Once A Joke, Wine Inspired Air Jordans Hit The Ground

 In fact, such a mashup was the subject of a running joke at Jordan Winery in Healdsburg, Calif.

 The joke had legs, pun intended.
+There needed to be a wine sneaker.
 John Jordan, owner of Jordan Winery gave a commission to Troy Cole of Kickasso.
 It’s a brand for custom sneakers, footwear, apparel and art.
 The plan was to bring a wine inspired Air Jordan sneaker from the chucklesphere, to something that L.A.
-Lakers players Josh Hart and Kyle Kuzma would rock.
+Lakers players such as Kyle Kuzma would rock.

 Cole made 10 pair of the Air Jordan Retro XV 2015 Jordan Cabernet Sauvignon Limited Edition Sneakers.
 The red sneakers look like a wine bottle.
 Parts of the shoe look like it is covered in cork.
 Details include a parody of the iconic Jordan Air logo.
 The logo, a silhouette of Michael Jordan, is holding a wine glass instead of a basketball.

-One pair of the Jordan Cabs were raffled off at a May 1 party at elegant downtown Los Angeles restaurant Red Bird.
-It was reported that $2,500 was raised from the auction was donated to Just Keep Livin’ Foundation, a non-profit created by movie star Matthew McConaughey.
+One pair of the Jordan Cabs were raffled off at a May 1 party at elegant downtown Los Angeles restaurant Redbird.
+It was reported that $2,500 was raised from the auction.
+The proceeds were donated to Just Keep Livin’ Foundation, a non-profit created by movie star Matthew McConaughey.